The Fifth International Teaching Artist Conference (ITAC5) moved online - and what an amazing event it turned into!

 2. The ITAC5 Conference hall (workshop sessions, ITAC Collaborative Lounge, Library and more)

-There is also project funding available for 2 projects arising from the conference.
+There is also still project funding available for 2 projects arising from the conference.
 You can download the attachments needed to apply below:

 - Project Funding Criteria